bucs110fall2024/final-project-place-s-team/README.md

 5 Possible Features:
 1. Movable character
 2. Enemies
-3. Obstical collisions
+3. the ability to attack enemies
-4. A game over screen when you die
+4. Obstical collisions
-5. A set map/environment
+5. A game over screen when you die

 Extra notes: this is a skeleton of the actual game I was planning on making.
 I was too ambitious with what I wanted to have in the game that
 I ended up cutting out some of the features that UI would've liked to include.
 These features include, a lot system, animations, a final boss,